 STATEMENT OF FAITH

 The teaching and foundation of Stonebridge Bible Church is based on the Scriptures.
 This “Statement of Faith” reflects doctrines that are essential to understand, teach, and practice God’s Word.
-We approach the interpretation of Bible (hermeneutics) through a normal, grammatical, literal, historic, and theological lens.
+We approach the interpretation of the Bible (hermeneutics) through a normal, grammatical, literal, historic, and theological lens.

-- Normal – understanding the words of Bible in their common usage unless otherwise indicated by the context.
+- Normal – understanding the words of the Bible in their common usage unless otherwise indicated by the context.

 - Grammatical – using the recognized rules of grammar in interpretation.

-- Literal – understanding the meaning of Bible in its ordinary sense unless the context requires a figurative interpretation.
+- Literal – understanding the meaning of the Bible in its ordinary sense unless the context requires a figurative interpretation.

 As members of Stonebridge Bible Church, we believe, affirm, and support this statement of faith.